-This command is also supported in QPI Mode.
-In QPI Mode the instruction is shifted in on IO0-IO3 and the returning data is shifted out on IO0-IO3.
+This command is also supported in QPI mode.
+In Quad All mode the instruction is shifted in on IO0-IO3 and the returning data is shifted out on IO0-IO3.

 Figure 9.5 RSFDP QPI Mode Command Sequence

 9.3 Register Access Commands